GE-KI62/BuildingSAM/README.md

 ```
 wget https://geodata.gelsenkirchen.de/medien/_Dokumente/buildingSAM/buildingSAM_R512.safetensors
 ```
+You may put both files into the pretrained-folder.
+Otherwise you have to change both paths in the config file accordingly.

 ### 2. Install Dependencies
 You can install necessary modules via pip or conda.
 Conda is recommended.